 Depression and low self-esteem are regular side-effects of the condition and stress upon family members is great.
 An estimated 110,000 strokes occur every year in the UK and there are an estimated 900,000 stroke survivors living in England.
 Research shows that 33% of stroke survivors experience difficulties with communication.
-There are between 250,000 and 300,000 people in the UK with aphasia.
+There are thought to be over 300,000 people in the UK with aphasia.

 This video is one person’s impression of the effects of aphasia.